cyrisek/Hearthstone/README.md

 # Memory Game Hearthstone Clone

 ## What is the Memory Game
-This is a simple game built to test a users memory.
+This is a simple game built to test and improve a users memory.
 There's a deck of cards with different icons.
 This game is using Hearthstone art.

 ## UX
 * created a deck of cards that shuffles when game is refreshed